Close Button

 However, surgery won't be offered until non-surgical treatments have been tried.
 These immediate solutions are rest, elevation, physiotherapy, weight loss, anti-inflammatory drugs, strapping and placing an ice pack on the knee.
 If, after trying these surgical alternatives, no improvement in pain reduction or mobility is seen, then your Consultant will request scans and then could suggest you undergo knee replacement surgery.

-There are three different types of knee replacement surgeries: partial knee replacement, total knee replacement (TKR) or constrained TKR.
+We offer three different types of knee replacement surgeries: partial knee replacement, standard total knee replacement (TKR) and ROSA knee, a robotically-assisted total knee replacement.

 To fix the new knee to the bone, either uncemented or cemented replacements are used.
 Uncemented replacements rely on the body to grow bone into the knee replacement.
 After around nine months to a year, the knee is fixed strongly to the bone.
 A cemented replacement will be as strong as it’s going to be by the time the operation is finished.